yanlaichen/ACCOMPLISH-Computing-Modules/Algorithmic thinking/README.md

 programming course.
 Everything is embedded in a Jupyter notebook, including a self-guided quickstart introduction on how to use Jupyter.
 There is also a basic introduction to the concept of physical models, broadly conceived.

-It features an interactive widget interface where students can vary parameters and run a simulation of projectile motion to compare against a recorded result or an in-lab experiment.
+It features an exercises where students can vary parameters and run a simulation of projectile motion to compare against the exact solution.
+It can be extended to compare against a recorded result or an in-lab experiment, or to incorporate more drag resistance.